-You might also like the WTB Velociraptor.
-This is ideal for sandy terrain and loose trails thanks to its wide knobs.
-These tires are great for braking because the knobs dig through loose terrain.
-You don’t have to worry about losing braking power with this one.
+The WTB Velociraptor is built for sandy terrain and loose trails.
+These bicycle tires are also great for braking because the wide knobs dig through open terrain.

-It’s also a tube-type tire so you have to use an inner tube.
-It also has a wire bead pattern and an ultra-durable sidewall compound.
+It’s also a tube-type tire, so you have to use an inner tube.
+It also has a wire bead pattern and an ultra-durable tire sidewall compound.
 It’s great for cross-country riding because of its lightweight composition.

 It weighs 829 grams, measures 26 inches in diameter, and is made from DNA rubber.
 It also has an Aramid bead which makes its casing lightweight.
 This is also a splendid choice if you want to prioritize steering control.
 The maximum tire pressure of this tire is 65 PSI.